Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 Your ActyxOS nodes running on Docker are not able connect to each other if

 - you are running ActyxOS without `network=host`; and
-- your ActyxOS Bootstrap Node is not running in the same local network as your ActyxOS nodes.
+- your ActyxOS Bootstrap Node is not running in the same local network as your ActyxOS nodes

 This is inherent in Docker, as a container has no access to the IP address of its host unless it is running with `network=host`.
 Therefore, you have to manually configure the address that your nodes are announcing via the `announceAddress` property in the node settings: